 - How to Know Your Purpose as a Single

 This mentality and false teaching leads many Christian singles to walk around with a “I’m half a person” frame of mind.
-Sometimes they carry themselves as if they believe they're castaways because they’ve bought into this lie that they are less than enough.
+Sometimes they carry themselves like castaways because they’ve bought into this lie that they are less than enough.

 - Find out what you’re good at and become better at it.

 - Practice and refine your skills and talents.